The Most Common Last Names in the United States & Around The World

-Here are the stories of some of the most common last names around the world and what they can tell us about our origins.
+We won’t cover the full list of 100 top surnames, but here’s a look at some of the most prevalent last names around the world, and what their meanings can tell us.

-A Few Of The World’s Most Common Last Names
+The World’s Most Common Last Names & What They Mean

 Wang

-In the United States, United Kingdom, Canada, Australia and New Zealand, Smith prevails consistently.
-It originated in England and Scotland during the Middle English period as a name that referred to a person who works with metal, but its meaning can be traced even further back to the Old English smitan, which means “to smite, to hit.”
+In the United States, United Kingdom, Canada, Australia and New Zealand, Smith consistently ranks at or near the top.
+It originated in England and Scotland during the Middle English period as an occupational surname for someone who works with metal.

 Devi